KrishnaNarwade/Financial-Expense-Manager-/README.md

 # 1 Git
 I am using Git to always push my code and required file.
-I recently have pushed my Expense tracker Python code, requirment.txt file and the UML diagrams.
+I am regulary adding and updating file as per need and pushing the updates to github.
-My git times can be seen at the contribution chart in GitHub.
+My git times can be seen at the contribution chart in GitHub and also in the below Chart.

 ### :fire: My Stats :